 William Jessup University takes very seriously complaints and concerns regarding the institution.
 Most complaints should be resolved at the campus level.
-If you have a complaint regarding William Jessup University, you may present your complaint to the Dean of Students at deanofstudents@jessup.edu or the Provost at academics@jessup.edu.
+If you have a complaint regarding William Jessup University, you may present your complaint to the Dean of Students at deanofstudents@jessup.edu or the Vice President of

+Academic Affairs at academics@jessup.edu.
 These contacts will provide you with a written explanation of the campus process for addressing your particular complaint(s) and answer any questions you may have to assure you a fair process.